 1. When given the choice to learn from your own mistakes or the mistakes of others always choose the mistakes of others.

 You are a generation that has access to more information than any previous generation.
-On the right there is the internet on the left the libraries and straight ahead there is quality education.
+On the right is the internet, on the left the libraries and straight ahead there is quality education.
 Not only is there more information, but technology is opening the door for faster and more efficient ways to access that information.

 But, history is useless unless we learn the lessons history so desperately wants to teach us.